eficode-academy/kubernetes-katas/README.md

 Kubernetes concepts.

-There are tree variants of the ingress exercise - one of them is Google Kubernetes Engine (gke) specific, whereas the two others are generic and should work on any Kubernetes cluster.
+There are three variants of the ingress exercise - one of them is Google Kubernetes Engine (gke) specific, whereas the two others are generic and should work on any Kubernetes cluster.